TrevorPilley/phone-number-parser/README.md

 // Add all countries supported by the library who are members of the same union/alliance:
 ParseOptions.Default.AllowEuropeanUnionCountries(); // all 27 members
-ParseOptions.Default.AllowNatoCountries();          // 31 of 32 members (Albania not supported yet)
+ParseOptions.Default.AllowNatoCountries();          // all 32 members
 ParseOptions.Default.AllowOecdCountries();          // 32 of 38 members

 // Add all countries supported by the library using the same numbering plan: